Travel visa: History

 The history of passports dates back several centuries, originating from early travel documents used to ensure safe passage across regions.
 One of the earliest known references to a passport-like document comes from 445 BCE in Persia, where officials were provided letters by the king for safe travel.
 Similarly, during the Han Dynasty in China, documents were required at checkpoints to verify travelers' identities.
 In medieval Europe, rulers issued "safe conduct" letters that protected travelers.
 In 1414, during the reign of King Henry V of England, passports became more formalized, allowing foreigners and citizens to travel safely within England.
 The 19th century saw an increase in international travel due to the Industrial Revolution, which led to the widespread adoption of passports, particularly for managing the movement of migrant workers.

 In Western Europe in the late 19th century and early 20th century, passports and visas were not generally necessary for moving from one country to another.
 The relatively high speed and large movements of people travelling by train would have caused bottlenecks if regular passport controls had been used.

 After World War I, passports and visas became essential for international travel.
 The League of Nations convened conferences in the 1920s to standardise passports, setting the foundation for modern versions.
+The 1920 Paris Conference recommended the adoption of a uniform "international type" ordinary passport to standardize travel documents across countries.
 The International Civil Aviation Organization (ICAO) took over regulation in 1947, leading to machine-readable passports and, eventually, biometric passports in the late 20th century, offering enhanced security and speed in processing travelers.